Schmillet/Computer-Architecture/README.md

 # Computer-Architecture
-Andrew Kolkmeier:
-ask170003@utdallas.edu

-All of my assembly code written while at UT Dallas
+Collection of MIPS-32 bit assembly code written while attending The University of Texas at Dallas in 2019